 Summary: Facileness Expands too Fast in the World

-Microeconomics driven Development is, by definition, a bottom up catalyst driven project that fosters sustainable social evolution.
+Microeconomics driven Development is, by definition, a bottom up catalyst driven project that fosters sustainable social and economic evolution.

 Facileness degrades, marginalizes and kills social evolution.
 Facileness expands too fast in too many places in the world.